Lincoln Continental Mark III: 1969

-Because of its early introduction and extended production year, the 1969 model had several running changes made.
-Cars produced prior to July 1968 had a steering wheel pad with a much larger wood applique and Continental star logo than later cars.
-Cars produced prior to July 1968 featured a decorative stitching pattern on the face of the rear seat above the center arm-rest.
-After July 1968 the seatbelt retractors were relocated and eight additional exterior color choices were added.
-Cars produced before the second week of December 1968 had white indicator needles for all instruments and controls, and an electric clock with Arabic numerals was used.
-Cars produced after the second week of December 1968 utilized orange indicator needles for all instruments and controls, and a Cartier chronometer with Roman numerals was installed.
+Because of its early introduction and extended production year, the 1969 model had several running interior changes.
 All cars produced after December 31, 1968, were equipped with driver and front passenger head-rests as required by Federal mandate.

 1970

 There were only small changes for 1970 and 21,432 were sold.
 The vinyl roof was made standard, windshield wipers were now concealed, and the wheel covers were redesigned.
 Michelin radial tires were standard equipment (a first for an American car), and a locking steering column/ignition switch replaced the dash-mounted switch per federal mandate.
 The metal horn ring used in '69 was deleted from the steering wheel, and replaced by a Rim Blow unit.
 Increasingly stringent Federal safety requirements mandated the addition of red reflectors to the rear bumper and yellow reflectors to the sides of the front parking lamp assemblies.
 Although horsepower remained unchanged at 365, Federal emissions requirements were met by the installation of "Thermactor" air injection pumps on the 460 CID engine.
 The interior wood appliques were upgraded to genuine Walnut.
 The door panels were redesigned and the power seat controls were moved from the seat edge to the door armrests.
 The pattern of the stitching on the seats was modified.

 Motor Trend’s 1970 head-to-head review of the Eldorado vs. the Mark III gave the nod, barely, to the Mark III, beginning an annual "King of the Hill" series that ran for years.